cedroux/owbot/README.md

 # OWBot
-A Discord bot for Overwatch players

 ## Introduction
-OWBot is a simple bot for Discord written in PHP.
-It allows player to track their competive ranking among other players of a Discord server.
+OWBot is a simple Discord bot for Overwatch players.
+It allows players to track their competive ranking points and compare themselves to other players of the server.

 ## Available commands